 Moving Memphis Forward

-Over $15 billion in new development is taking place today in Greater Memphis, and for the first time in decades, more of that is happening inside our city limits than outside of them.
+Over $19 billion in development is taking place today in Greater Memphis, and for the first time in decades, more of that is happening inside our city limits than outside of them.

-More than 18,000 more Memphians are working since Jim Strickland took office and unemployment is at a near-record low.
+More than 20,000 more Memphians are working since Jim Strickland took office and unemployment is at a record low.

 Building on Memphis' continuing success as a tourist destination, the State of Tennessee gave us the go-ahead to build a youth sports complex at the Fairgrounds, and soon we'll have a new 27-story Loews Convention Center Hotel scraping our skyline and a remodeled, state-of-the-art Convention Center.

 Implemented an aggressive public safety strategy to rebuild our police department and recruit more police officers.
-On Strickland’s watch, Memphis had its first net gain of police officers in 7 years.
+On Strickland’s watch, Memphis has hired 450 new police officers and had its first net gain of officers in seven years.

 Achieved the goal of Universal Pre-K by the year 2020 through a city and county partnership that included no new taxes.